Quick & Easy Keto Beef Stroganoff

 Ingredient Notes

-1. Use a cast iron skillet (or your largest skillet) and heat to medium heat for 5 minutes.
-Season the flank steak with kosher salt + pepper.
+Step 1: Heat a cast iron skillet (or any large skillet) over medium-high heat for 5 minutes.
+While the skillet heats, season the flank steak with kosher salt and black pepper.

-3. When the pan is hot, add the avocado oil.
+Step 3: Once the skillet is hot, add the avocado oil.
 Lay the steak in an even layer and brown for 2 minutes per side.
-If your skillet isn’t big enough, sear in batches so you don’t overcrowd the pan.
+If your skillet isn’t big enough, work in batches to avoid overcrowding.
 Transfer the cooked beef to a plate.

-4. In the same skillet, add the mushrooms and onions.
-Season with a pinch of kosher salt + pepper.
-Cook for 8-10 minutes, stirring occasionally, until golden brown.
-Scrape up any brown bits from the bottom of the pan from the beef.
+Step 4: In the same skillet, add the mushrooms and onions.
+Season with a pinch of kosher salt and black pepper.
+Cook for 8–10 minutes, stirring occasionally, until golden brown.
+Be sure to scrape up any browned bits from the bottom of the pan—they add so much flavor!

-6. Give the beef broth mixture another whisk to redistribute the tapioca flour.
-Then pour the beef broth mixture over the mushroom mixture, stirring constantly until it comes to a simmer.
-Once it simmers, it will activate the tapioca starch and the mixture will thicken.
+Step 6: Give the beef broth mixture another whisk to redistribute the tapioca flour.
+Pour the mixture into the skillet with the mushrooms, stirring constantly, and bring it to a simmer.
+Once it simmers, it will activate the tapioca starch, and the mixture will thicken.

 Expert Tips